THE DEEP CHECK

 POPULATION

 Missing in action from the climate change debate is the increase in global population.
 A search of the internet including two AI sites for a “graph showing population and global temperature since 1800” didn’t find any – none.
-DeepSeek and CoPilot were asked to create one.
-This is the graph by DeepSeek.
+This is the graph created by DeepSeek for this website.

-We were immediately struck by the similarity of both graphs to the many graphs showing temperature and carbon dioxide.
+This is a distinct similarity between the carbon dioxide and population curves.
 Logic requires that those who believe the temperature-carbon dioxide graph is proof carbon dioxide causing climate change must also believe this temperature-population graph proves population growth is equally responsible for climate change.
 But as always, graphs show a correlation, a suggestion and never proof of anything.
+The possibility and its implications deserves serious consideration.

 We have had 450 years of very slow climate change causing generation after generation to believe the climate doesn’t change.
 Now we see it changing.
-Research since 2006 has caused many climate scientists to abandon the belief that greenhouse gases are the sole cause of climate change nor even the dominant factor.
+Research since 2006 has caused many climate scientists to abandon the belief that greenhouse gases are the sole cause of climate change and even a dominant factor.
 Some question whether greenhouse gases are even involved at all.
-Many climate scientists recognize that the forces of nature are calling the shots as they always have and that the forces of nature are now in a warming phase.
-Since we appear to be catching up to the long term average temperature of the last 10,000 years, glaciers are likely to continue receding and sea levels will gradually rise.
+The forces of nature are now in a warming phase and they are calling the shots as they always have.

 Email : climate.science.123@gmail.com